Bo0zehound77/LBtweakscollection/README.md

 # LM botting tweaks
 ## Few simple rules to follow in order to minimize risks/ban ratio.
 This is not 100% working method, this is what worked for me very well and took 1000s of accounts to achieve minimal ban damages.
-By no means it means you won't get banned, there are still improtant factors involved.
+By no means it means you won't get banned - but it does lower risk factors (for me)
+To reach C25 and make full unlinked hyper this way takes a while.
+Probably longer than "Push to 25 asap" - it might be less comfortable but results were way better.
+I mean... you also wouldnt bang a hooker without a rubber just because it feels better, would you?

 ### Essential
 #### Proxies
 I can't stress this enough.
 There are thousands of bots running over proxies.
 Everyone tries to save as much $ as possible and goes for shared or semi/dedicated proxies.